aswinmguptha/mpi/master_slave/README.md

 # Master Slave

 A simple program to understand how to use MPI’s sending and receiving functions.
-The number provided the slave

 ## Tutorial
 [mpitutorial](http://mpitutorial.com/tutorials/mpi-send-and-receive/)